Fablestarexpanse/PromptWaffle/README.md

 ## Getting Started

 1. **Create Your First Snippet**: Click the "+" button in the sidebar or right-click on the board
+2. **Try Character Builder**: Click the "Character Builder" button to create detailed character profiles
-2. **Try Wildcard Studio**: Click the "Wildcard Studio" button to create dynamic prompts with wildcards
+3. **Try Wildcard Studio**: Click the "Wildcard Studio" button to create dynamic prompts with wildcards
-3. **Organize with Folders**: Create folders to organize snippets by category (characters, styles, etc.)
+4. **Organize with Folders**: Create folders to organize snippets by category (characters, styles, etc.)
-4. **Build a Prompt**: Drag snippets onto the board to compose your prompt
+5. **Build a Prompt**: Drag snippets onto the board to compose your prompt
-5. **Add Visual Context**: Use "Add Image" for reference images or "Set Folder" for live preview
+6. **Add Visual Context**: Use "Add Image" for reference images or "Set Folder" for live preview
-6. **Customize Layout**: Resize, color-code, and arrange cards as needed
+7. **Customize Layout**: Resize, color-code, and arrange cards as needed
-7. **Export Results**: Copy the compiled prompt or save it as a new snippet
+8. **Export Results**: Copy the compiled prompt or save it as a new snippet

 ### Workflow Example

+1. **Create Characters**: Use the Character Builder to create detailed character profiles with reference images
-1. **Use Wildcard Studio**: Select a profile and roll wildcards for dynamic prompt generation
+2. **Use Wildcard Studio**: Select a profile and roll wildcards for dynamic prompt generation
-2. Create character description snippets
 3. Create style and technique snippets
 4. Create environment and lighting snippets
-5. Drag combinations onto a board
+5. Drag character snippets and other components onto a board
 6. Add reference images for visual context
 7. Set up live preview to monitor AI generation output
 8. Arrange and color-code for clarity